-The Compensation Committee's independent compensation consultant was regularly invited to attend Committee meetings during fiscal 2022.
+The Compensation Committee's independent compensation consultant was regularly invited to attend Committee meetings during fiscal 2023.

-Pay Governance was engaged by the Compensation Committee to assist the Committee in determining the form and amount of compensation paid to our Named Executive Officers for fiscal 2022.
-Among other things, Pay Governance provided advice and recommendations regarding the Company's compensation philosophy and strategies; advice on the Company's peer group; evaluation of performance metrics and peer performance; analysis and recommendations regarding the Company's STIC and LTIC programs; advice on the Company's anticipated CEO pay ratio disclosure; advice and recommendations relating to the tax treatment of incentive compensation awards; review and recommendations on CEO and other executive officer compensation for fiscal 2023; and periodic reports to the Compensation Committee on market and industry compensation trends and regulatory developments.
-Pay Governance also provided advisory services to the NCG Committee relative to market practice surrounding non-employee director compensation levels.
+Pay Governance was engaged by the Compensation Committee to assist the Committee in determining the form and amount of compensation paid to our Named Executive Officers for fiscal 2023.
+Among other things, Pay Governance provided advice and recommendations regarding the Company's compensation philosophy and strategies; advice on the Company's peer group; evaluation of performance metrics and peer performance; analysis and recommendations regarding the Company's STIC and LTIC programs; advice on the Company's CEO pay ratio disclosure; advice on the Company's revised clawback policy; advice on the Company's Pay versus Performance disclosure; advice and recommendations relating to the tax treatment of incentive compensation awards; review and recommendations on CEO and other executive officer compensation for fiscal 2023; and periodic reports to the Compensation Committee on market and industry compensation trends and regulatory developments.
 The Compensation Committee has reviewed the independence of Pay Governance in light of applicable SEC rules and NYSE listing standards regarding compensation consultant independence and has affirmatively concluded that Pay Governance is independent from the Company and has no conflict of interest relating to its engagement by the Compensation Committee.